tkyshm/delay/README.md

 param      | description
 ---------- | -------------------------------------------------------
 exec\_time | exec\_time is specified by unixtime (seconds). (optional)
-webhook    | executes to get webhook when a job is finished. (optional) data       | user job's parameters. (optional)
+webhook    | GET request to webhook when a job is finished. (optional) data       | user job's parameters. (optional)

 ```json